How to spit roast a hog (or lamb, goat or venison) with our Authentic Charcoal / Wood fired Spit Roasting Machine available for hire

 When your hog arrives:

-If you are local then your hog will arrive fresh.
+If you are local (within about 40 miles) then your hog will arrive fresh.
 Further afield we may deliver but for hogs <30kg we may well use a courier.
 If we've used a courier then the hog will be shipped frozen so it reaches you in tip-top condition.
+Delivery will therefore be the day before its needed to allow you time to defrost fully.
 As soon as you receive the hog, remove the packaging to allow the air to get at it to ensure it defrosts.
 It will take 12-24hrs to defrost thoroughly.
 Cool airflow into the cavity speeds up the process, as does a cold water bath.

 Unpacking the machine: